percona/percona-server/doc/source/release-notes/Percona-Server-5.5.28-29.3.rst

 Bug Fixes
 =========

   Fixed the upstream bug :mysqlbug:`66550` and the security vulnerability `CVE-2012-4414 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2012-4414>`_.
 This was caused because user-supplied identifiers (table names, field names, etc.) are not always properly quoted, so authorized users that have privileges to modify a table (any non-temporary table) can inject arbitrary SQL into the binary log and that could cause multiple SQL injection like vulnerabilities.
+This bug fix comes originally from MariaDB (see `MDEV-382 <https://mariadb.atlassian.net/browse/MDEV-382>`).
 Bug fixed :bug:`1049871` (*Vlad Lesin*).

   Fixed the upstream bug :mysqlbug:`67685` and the security vulnerability `CVE-2012-5611 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2012-5611>`_.
 This vulnerability allowed remote authenticated users to execute arbitrary code via a long argument to the ``GRANT FILE`` command.
+This bug fix comes originally from MariaDB (see `MDEV-3884 <https://mariadb.atlassian.net/browse/MDEV-3884`).
 Bug fixed :bug:`1083377` (*Vlad Lesin*).

   ``Rows_read`` was calculated in a way which lead to a negative value being printed in the slow query log.
 Fixed by making ``Rows_read`` to be a synonym for ``Rows_examined`` in the slow query log.
 Bug fixed :bug:`830286` (*Alexey Kopytov*).